🟦Formal Confirmation under OECD Guidelines

 🔷 International Significance

-- Reveals a systemic failure in government oversight of whistleblower protection frameworks.
+- Revealed a systemic failure in government oversight of whistleblower protection frameworks.

-- Erodes trust in domestic remedy mechanisms, both for whistleblowers and international observers.
+- Eroded trust in domestic remedy mechanisms, both for whistleblowers and international observers.

-- Undermines the credibility of OECD implementation mechanisms as a whole.
+- Undermined the credibility of OECD implementation mechanisms as a whole.

-As a result, international intervention by peer NCPs and the OECD Secretariat is now both legitimate and essential.
+As a result, international intervention by peer NCPs and the OECD Secretariat remains both legitimate and necessary to restore institutional integrity and ensure accountability.

 📝 Whistleblower’s Silence Record